se2019-g19/test/README.md

-# about a wechat application
+# about G19 wechat application